5 Written questions

-- What did the Dawes Act try to do?
+- What did the Homestead Act try to get people to do?

-- What were some of the ways the Native Americans used the buffalo?
+- What were some of the hard times the cowhands faced?

 - The two railroad lines met at Promontory Point, in Utah.